nineworldsgeekfest/scheduler/README.md

 ## Development process

 * All work should be performed on a separate branch, which is then pushed to the Github repository.
-* A pull request into master should then be created for that branch, which will trigger Hound and Travis.
+* A pull request into master should then be created for that branch, which will trigger Hound, Travis and Coveralls.
 * The pull request will be reviewed by another committer, and either merged, or have further changes requested.
 * Pull requests which either break Travis or cause Hound style violations will not be merged until these are resolved.

 ## Style notes

 * Hound CI uses Rubocop with the [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide) and so do we.
 All pull requests will return in-line comments on style violations.
 * Rubocop is included in the Gemfile under dev and can be used to find and fix style issues on your local dev environment.